 Foundation Communities is steadily expanding its services to meet the community’s growing need.

 Providing Crucial Services

-To support education for young people, the organization’s 11 learning centers help children from kindergarten through fifth grade build study skills and become stronger readers through homework help and tutoring.
+To support education for young people, the organization’s 12 learning centers help children build study skills and become stronger readers through homework help and tutoring.
 In partnership with neighborhood schools, these education programs engage not just the children but their entire families.

-To build financial resiliency, its Prosper Centers connect residents and community members with tax help, savings programs, and college support.
-For example, through its College Hub program, nontraditional and first-generation students receive financial incentives and intensive support to earn college degrees so they can find stable, higher-paying employment.
-And Foundation Communities’ tax support program has helped people file more than 20,000 tax returns annually, yielding $34 million in refunds and $13.5 million in earned income tax credits in the last few years.
+To build financial resiliency, its Prosper Centers connect residents and community members with tax help, savings programs, Marketplace insurance and benefits enrollment, and college support.
+For example, through its College Hub/Education Pathways program, nontraditional and first-generation students receive financial incentives and intensive support to earn college degrees so they can find stable, higher-paying employment.
+And Foundation Communities’ tax help program has helped people file more than 20,000 tax returns annually, yielding $34 million in refunds and $13.5 million in earned income tax credits in the last few years.